The Most Valuable Used Cars to Buy in 2019

 As outdoor recreation grows more popular, the most popular go-anywhere vehicle sells more each year.
 The Wrangler sold more than 240,000 units in 2018; that’s 50,000 more than the year before.
 Bad news for shoppers looking for deals on a 2019 model, but great news as used Wranglers coming off their leases enter the market at record numbers.

-While the Jeep isn’t known for reliability or longevity like the Tacoma, there’s nothing like them in the market.
+While the Jeep isn’t known for reliability or longevity like the Tacoma, there’s nothing like them in the market so keep your eyes open for a new jeep for sale.
 This keeps their value high over the years.

 The 4Runner isn’t the most modern SUV on the market.
 In fact, it’s purposefully mechanical and old school by design.
 Adventurers and enthusiasts love the 4Runner for it’s old, reliable 4.0L engine, manual transfer case lever, and other 20th century tech that carries Toyota’s reliability.
 Everything that makes the Tacoma a great, valuable truck holds true for the 4Runner in the SUV segment.